Phrenzi/slate/source/includes/_management_point_transactions.md

 }
 ```

-This endpoint authenticated by `Manager Token`, and retrieves point transaction records by establishment by patron
+This endpoint authenticated by `Access Token`, and retrieves point transaction records by establishment by patron

 <aside class="info">This API require Staff-Id Request Header. please refer to <a
 href="#staff-id-request-header">Staff-Id Request Header section</a></aside>